hantsy/spring-microservice-sample/README.md

 The details of **auth-service** and **user-service**, please check the [source codes](https://github.com/hantsy/spring-microservice-sample) and explore them yourself.

-## Secures microservice
+## Secures Microservice

 Let's have a look at how a user get authentication in this demo.

 1. A user try to get authentication from **auth-service** using usename and password.
 2. If it is a valid user and it is authenticated successfully, the response header will include a **X-AUTH-TOKEN** header.
-3. Put **X-AUTH-TOKEN** header in the new request to get access permission of the protected resource, such as APIs in **post-service**.
+3. Extract the value of  **X-AUTH-TOKEN** header, and add **X-AUTH-TOKEN** header into the new request to get access permission of the protected resource, such as APIs in **post-service**.

 We use Spring Session and Redis to archive this purpose.

-In all services, we add the following codes to indicate resovle Session by HTTP header instead of Cookie.
+In all services, we add the following codes to resolve Session by HTTP header instead of Cookie.

 ```java
 @Configuration